Mariana0105/Mariana0105/README.md

 **Test documentation**

 - have practice in creating test cases and checklists
-- have understanding when test cases and check lists are better to be used
+- have understanding when test cases and checklists are better to be used
 - able to prepare comprehensive and detailed [bug reports ↗️](https://docs.google.com/spreadsheets/d/1gYGhbL7xTAmtaO28Necft92F97wFsPNcnUPr9RNnUiA/edit?usp=share_link)
-- know how to create [test cycles](https://1drv.ms/u/s!AhjrxK79Ii79gYQTcLdlOLkkYj2A4g?e=ODkpii/ "A screenshot from Jira") in Jira for running test cases with regards of confirmarion and regression testing
+- know how to create [test cycles](https://1drv.ms/u/s!AhjrxK79Ii79gYQTcLdlOLkkYj2A4g?e=ODkpii/ "A screenshot from Jira") in Jira for running test cases with regards of confirmation and regression testing

 **API testing**